Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Although heat is part of the name, you can use a heat pump for cooling.
-It works by shifting heat instead of creating it (the way a furnace does) which is why it is used as a dual function system.
-It’s true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
-Just examine these two luxury level units from Lennox.
+It works by shifting heat instead of creating it (unlike furnaces) which is why it can be used as a two way unit.
+It’s true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of SEER rating.
+Just look at these two top of the line cooling systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the larger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not crazy though, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
-It tells you how efficient the system is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not a little better depending on the AC you choose.
-The largest difference between them is that heat pumps can also warm up your home while an AC cannot.
+SEER is an efficiency rating for air conditioning systems, and the higher the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is specially for heat pumps.
+It tells you how efficient the unit is at heating.
+Notice from these examples by looking at the SEER rating, air conditioners are mostly equal, if not superior depending on the system you choose.
+The greatest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are most effective in warmer climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a NATE certified HVAC technician who has experience in your region before settling on a heat pump.
-If the equipment just isn’t right for your climate, you could have unnecessarily high electric bills.
-Once the temperature drops too low, it’s difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.
+Heat pumps are much more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We recommend a consultation with a ACE certified HVAC technician who has experience in your city before getting your heart set on a heat pump.
+If the equipment just isn’t right for your home, you could have very high electric bills.
+Once the temperature sinks too low, it’s near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption way up.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a great alternative for particular northern regions, but more land must be available in order to install the essential piping for a geothermal system.
+In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a fantastic alternative for particular northern areas, but more land must be available in order to install the proper piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up buying a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up purchasing a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.